MohnLab/Lab_Code_Standards_And_Resources/README.md

 **Rstudio**

-An IDE for developing R scripts and interacting with the R statistical environment.
+An integrated development environment for developing R scripts and interacting with the R statistical environment.
 Download it [here](https://www.rstudio.com)